 Category – User Management

-These messages are provided in FIX to allow the passing of individual user information between two counterparties.
-The messages allow for specific functions by means of UserRequestType(924), see FIXimate for details.
+The messages in this category are provided to allow the passing of individual user information or user level settings between two counterparties.

 This component is a repeating group that is part of the ThrottleParamsGrp and may be used to convey one or more message types subject to the specified throttling parameters.
 The component layout is available here.